Leon740/algo/public/books/Clean_Code/Clean_Code_En.md

 ## The less args the better it is

-if you have many args it means the function does too much.
+**if more than 2 args are used, the function does too much.**
-Instead of args collection use object, this gives more readability and control.
+**Instead of args use object.**

+Using object

+1. provides better readability
+2. provides more control
+3. linters can highlight the properties not used

 ```ts
 interface Person {